iinsertNameHere/catnap-docs/docs/src/Configuration/Misc/Main.md

 layout = "Inline"
 ```

-In the example above, the `logo` and `stats` will be placed next to eachother.
+In the example above, the `logo` and `stats` will be placed next to each other.

 ## Stats Margin Top
 The `stats_margin_top` dictates how many lines the `StatsBlock` will be placed down.